twoyoung/Car-Rental-Web-App/README.md

 ## Log in
 * as admin:
+  * username: admin
-  * username: admin; password: admin
+  * password: admin
 * as staff:
+  * username: staff1
-  * username: staff1; password: staff1
+  * password: staff1
 * as customer:
+  * username: customer1
-  * username: customer1; password: customer1
+  * password: customer1

 ## This is a simple web app for car rental company with the basic functions of:
 * customer register new account